 Munich Re also provides training to heighten employee awareness of the subject and the risks, and provide information on hazard characteristics.

 Measures to uncover suspicious circumstances

-Specially trained staff members in Group Audit conduct appropriate investigations in the event of concrete suspicion of fraudulent activity.
+Specially trained staff members in Group Compliance and Legal conduct appropriate investigations in the event of concrete suspicion of fraudulent activity.
 A confirmed suspicion always entails consequences.
 Munich Re tolerates no fraudulent activity, and takes action based on industrial, criminal and/or civil law, depending on the individual case.
-To supplement the actions outlined, Group Audit supports the Board of Management and managers in their controlling functions, providing auditing and consulting services.

 The combatting of fraudulent activities and the enhancement of an effective system have uppermost priority at Munich Re.
 Our system is thus subjected to continual monitoring, and to ongoing development on the basis of the latest findings and trends.